Tom Arieli

 Qualifications : BCom, LLB University of Auckland.

-Tom is a corporate and commercial law specialist with more than 20 years’ experience practicing law.
-Tom joined Tompkins Wake in 2012 and acts as a trusted advisor to private and public companies and family offices, using his extensive experience to deliver pragmatic advice tailored to meet commercial objectives.
+Tom is a senior corporate and commercial lawyer with more than 20 years’ experience practicing law.
+Tom joined Tompkins Wake in 2012 and acts as a trusted advisor to local and multinational businesses, start-ups, founders, family offices and high net worth individuals.
+Tom is valued by clients for his ability to provide clear, pragmatic and strategic advice and solutions to meet their commercial objectives.

 A recommended lawyer in The Legal 500 for Asia Pacific, Tom leads our Auckland office and is also a member of Tompkins Wake’s Board of Partners.